Skip to main content

 Calista Colbert: LCMHC-A, Counselor (she/her/hers)

-Calista loves supporting clients who feel stuck in the “in betweens” of life.
-College students are in the midst of so many transitions and it can be challenging to adjust to the social, environmental, intellectual, physical, emotional, occupational, and spiritual shifts that occur during this time.
-Calista utilizes a person-centered, strengths-based approach to support her clients during these shifts and emphasizes collaboration and client choice.
+Calista loves supporting clients who feel stuck in the “in betweens” of life and utilizes a person-centered, strengths-based, trauma-informed approach to working with students.
 In every interaction she has with clients, Calista is passionate about creating a brave space for their intersecting identities to speak.
-As a Native American* woman, she recognizes the continued need for social justice and advocacy and appreciates the counseling field as an opportunity to create change on personal, relational, and communal levels.
+As a tribal member of the Poarch Band of Creek Indians, she recognizes the continued need for the decolonization of our hearts, minds, relationships, and communities.
+Clinical interests include (but are not limited to) LGBTQ+ and BIPOC identity exploration, trauma, anxiety, spirituality concerns, grief, and life transitions.
 Calista enjoys meeting with clients in individual and group settings and building relationships with students through outreach opportunities.
+She also loves to provide support to clinician’s-in-training through supervision and her role as Master’s Training Coordinator.

-When not at WCU, you can find Calista painting, quilting, snuggling with her dogs, singing, or playing board games with her partner.
+When not at WCU, you can find Calista quilting, reading, snuggling with her dog, singing, or playing board games with her partner.

 Amber Ellington

-Amber completed her master’s degree in Clinical Mental Health Counseling from Appalachian State University in August 2022 and is a provisionally Licensed Clinical Mental Health Counselor.
+Amber is a Licensed Clinical Mental Health Counselor Associate in the state of North Carolina.
+She received her master’s degree in Clinical Mental Health Counseling from Appalachian State University in August 2022.

-She is passionate about helping college students create a solid foundation for personal wellness and believes that wellness should be viewed in a holistic manner.
+She is passionate about helping college students create a solid foundation for personal wellness and believes that mental health should be viewed in a holistic manner.
 She knows that achieving personal wellness is different for every person, and she enjoys exploring both the challenges and the joys of the intersection between wellness and identity.
-Amber utilizes a person-centered approach that often involves elements of reality therapy, Adlerian therapy, and motivational interviewing.
+Amber utilizes a person-centered, trauma-informed approach that often involves elements of feminist therapy, Adlerian therapy, and motivational interviewing.
+Some of her counseling interests include, but are not limited to, LGBTQIA+ identity, BIPOC identity, relationship concerns, and adjustments/transitions.

-In her free time, Amber enjoys bullet journaling, spending time outside, knitting, and spending time in the community.
+In her free time, Amber enjoys bullet journaling, spending time outside, knitting/crocheting, baking, and being in the community.

 Heather Lloyd